thsetz/ps.basic/docs/source/usage.rst

     The design decisions take this into account.
 Python2 versions of services should integrate smoothly - as they use the same messages (techically pickled over network streams).

+    Even in the presence of python3 only modules  this approach should work.

+    The solution is **NOT** 42.validatet() - but ...

 Easing setup for configuration files